treweathers/Java_Developer/Course_2/Course_2.1.md

 The straightforward approach would be to examine each word in reverse, comparing it to every other word for uniqueness.
 This brute-force method would result in poor time complexity, O(n^2), which is less than ideal for large datasets.

 ### 3. Problem 1: Efficient Approach
-We can use two HashSet instances: wordsSet to maintain unique words and duplicatesSet to keep track of duplicate words.
-By the end, we can remove all duplicated words from wordsSet to achieve our goal.
-Here is how to use HashSet to solve the problem:
+We can use two `HashSet` instances: `wordsSet` to maintain unique words and `duplicatesSet` to keep track of duplicate words.
+By the end, we can remove all duplicated words from `wordsSet` to achieve our goal.
+Here is how to use `HashSet` to solve the problem:

-Create a HashSet instance to store unique words:
+Create a `HashSet` instance to store unique words:

     HashSet<String> wordsSet = new HashSet<>();
-    Initialize another HashSet to monitor duplicates:
+Initialize another `HashSet` to monitor duplicates:

     HashSet<String> duplicatesSet = new HashSet<>();
-    Iterate the word array, filling wordsSet and duplicatesSet:
+Iterate the word array, filling `wordsSet` and `duplicatesSet`:

     for (String word : words) {
         if (wordsSet.contains(word)) {